tsoud/stacking-manipulators/conda_environment/README.md

 <br><h3><u>Setup guide for Mac</u></h3>

 Conda environment does not work properly on Mac BigSur version.
-To get the conda setup properly, following the following steps:
+To get the conda setup, following the following steps:

 1. Test conda on your terminal.
 If it returns an error `conda command not found`, moving to step 2.
 Otherwise, just need to change the directory in the yml file run the command create env above.
 ```